aelfric/ncfl-livedocs/pf.md

 1. Per the Bylaws, Debaters MUST read complete citations ONLY if requested by the opponent.
-2. If a debater/team claims evidence is of low quality, from a disreputable source, uses a flawed methodology, etc. - you could decide this issue in the course of the debate based on the arguments made by the teams.
+2. If a debater/team claims evidence is of low quality, from a disreputable source, uses a flawed methodology, etc. - you should decide this issue in the course of the debate based on the arguments made by the teams.
 You can also read the evidence if you would like.
-3. If a debater/team cannot produce evidence they read when requested by their opponent - you could disregard the evidence in your decision if you like.
+3. If a debater/team cannot produce evidence they read when requested by their opponent - you can disregard the evidence in your decision if you like.
 4. If a debater/team alleges that their opponent’s evidence is fabricated - you can request to review the evidence and decide how it impacts your decision.